Engineering

 Asset Discovery #

 Asset discovery is a foundational feature of most modern CMDB tools.
-It automates the identification and cataloging of all IT assets within an organization’s environment.
+It automates the identification and cataloging of all IT assets within an organization's environment.
 This process involves scanning networks, endpoints, servers, cloud platforms, and sometimes even remote offices to find both hardware and software assets.
 Automated asset discovery minimizes manual data entry, reduces the risk of oversight, and ensures the CMDB remains current and accurate as IT environments change over time.
+Tools like CloudQuery excel at discovering cloud assets across AWS, Azure, GCP and other platforms.

 Consistent and thorough asset discovery allows organizations to maintain an up-to-date inventory, which is essential for lifecycle management, security compliance, and cost optimization.
 It also supports effective troubleshooting by making it easier to pinpoint affected devices or software during incidents.
 Advanced asset discovery capabilities often include the classification of assets, detection of unauthorized devices, and routine synchronization with external data sources.